Geology of the Canary Islands: La Gomera

 In the late Miocene, at about 11 Ma, La Gomera's shield-building stage began.
 The oldest subaerially-erupted lavas on La Gomera have been dated to 9.4 Ma.
 Most of the subaerial shield volcano's growth occurred from 9.4 to 8.0 Ma.
 The shield volcano lavas are also known as the Old Edifice.
 About 8 Ma, the northern part of the mafic alkaline shield volcano collapsed (the Garajonay landslide).

 From 7.5 Ma to 6.5 Ma, the Vallehermoso stratovolcano grew on top of the partially collapsed shield volcano by eruption of relatively felsic lavas (phonolites and trachytes) which covered much of the older shield volcano.

 In the early Pliocene, from 5.5 Ma to 4.2 Ma, basaltic lavas were erupted from highland volcanic vents; these lavas flowed over much of the island.
 For the last 4 million years, there have been no significant volcanic eruptions on the island and La Gomera has been in the erosional stage of its development.
 (The island's most recent volcanic eruption was a minor monogenetic eruption at Barranco del Machal, during the Early Pleistocene, about 1.94 Ma).
-Erosion has removed cinder cones (La Gomera has only one well-preserved cinder cone, named La Caldera, on the island's south coast) and exposed the deeper parts of the volcanic edifices, revealing volcanic plugs, dykes, cone sheets, and lower lava flows.
+Erosion has removed cinder cones (La Gomera now has only one well-preserved cinder cone, named La Caldera, on the island's south coast) and exposed the deeper parts of the volcanic edifices, revealing volcanic plugs, dykes, cone sheets, and lower lava flows.

 Volcanic eruptions may resume on La Gomera in the future, but some geologists have suggested that La Gomera is already volcanically extinct.